sbidoul/pip-deepfreeze/README.rst

      --update-all                    Upgrade (or downgrade) all dependencies of your application to the latest allowed
                                      version.

-     --editable / --no-editable      Install the project in editable mode.
-                                     Defaults to editable if the project supports it.

      -x, --extras EXTRAS             Extras to install and freeze to requirements-{EXTRA}.txt.